steveu/urm.st/content/collections/projects/bytemark-cloud.md

   - Browserify
   - Selenium
 ---
-A Cloud hosting product I’ve worked on since 2014 when I designed and built an influential JavaScript application using AngularJS, with Node/Grunt based tooling.
-The app utilises ten separate APIs and is tested in Protractor and using Selenium browser integration tests.
+A Cloud hosting product I worked on from 2014, when I designed and built an influential JavaScript application using AngularJS and Node/Grunt based tooling.
+The app uses ten separate APIs and is tested in Protractor and using Selenium browser integration tests.

 I also led the product strategy for a period.
 Specifying and launching new features to drive revenue, and conducting customer & usability research to ensure it stays relevant in a competitive market.